OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_SSL_TLS_Ciphers_Insufficient_Transport_Layer_Protection.md

   - [OWASP ASVS - Verification V9](https://github.com/OWASP/ASVS/blob/master/4.0/en/0x17-V9-Communications.md).
   - [OWASP Application Security FAQ - Cryptography/SSL](https://owasp.org/www-community/OWASP_Application_Security_FAQ#cryptographyssl).

-Some tools and scanners both free (e.g. [SSLAudit](https://code.google.com/p/sslaudit/) or [SSLScan](https://sourceforge.net/projects/sslscan/)) and commercial (e.g. [Tenable Nessus](https://www.tenable.com/products/nessus)), can be used to assess SSL/TLS vulnerabilities.
+Some tools and scanners both free (e.g. [SSLScan](https://sourceforge.net/projects/sslscan/)) and commercial (e.g. [Tenable Nessus](https://www.tenable.com/products/nessus)), can be used to assess SSL/TLS vulnerabilities.
 But due to evolution of these vulnerabilities a good way to test is to check them manually with [OpenSSL](https://www.openssl.org/) or use the tool’s output as an input for manual evaluation using the references.

 Sometimes the SSL/TLS enabled service is not directly accessible and the tester can access it only via a HTTP proxy using [CONNECT method](https://tools.ietf.org/html/rfc2817).
 Most of the tools will try to connect to desired tcp port to start SSL/TLS handshake.
 This will not work since desired port is accessible only via HTTP proxy.
 The tester can easily circumvent this by using relaying software such as [socat](https://linux.die.net/man/1/socat).